-Inspectors may measure the performance of the responsibilities of the VSO required by the regulations by interviewing relevant personnel, reviewing records and documents required under this part, observation of drills, exercises, and actual incidents.
+Inspectors may measure the performance of the VSO by interviewing relevant personnel, reviewing records and documents required under this part, observing drills and exercises, and reviewing or monitoring actual incidents.

 10. Company and Vessel Personnel with Security Duties.

 The regulation requires members of the crew with security-related duties to possess a minimum level of knowledge.
 This knowledge may be derived from formal or on the job training.
 The crewmembers that perform the security duties on the vessel are the most important link in the security of the vessel.
 They are the "eyes and ears" that will either detect a potential security incident or fail to recognize it.
 The success or failure of the security plan will depend on them.